PimenovAlexander/resources/technical-reference/contracts/position_nft.md

 # Description

-This is a modifed NFT contract to store user position
+;; This is a modified NFT contract to store user position

 # Data Storage
 <table data-full-width="true">